EARLY 1990S BASEBALL CARDS

 Another major development was the premium memorabilia card craze that took off in 1990-1991.
 Inspired by the success of Upper Deck’s Ken Griffey Jr. autographed card, other manufacturers inserted game-used bat chips, uniform swatches, and autographed patches or photos in their flagship sets.
 The “Memorabilia Revolution” added excitement but also controversy as some materials proved impossible to authenticate.
 Premium parallel sets like Fleer Ultra Collection and Upper Deck’s Legendary Cuts series took the memorabilia concept to new heights with exorbitant price tags.

-Read also: TOP VALUED BASEBALL CARDS 1990s
+Read also: GRADING OF BASEBALL CARDS

 As the early 1990s progressed, warning signs of an impending crash became clearer.
 The overproduction that diluted rookie card values also devalued common cards into worthless bulk.
 With so much product on the secondary market, prices declined rapidly in 1992-1993 until the market bottomed out.
 The baseball card boom turned to bust, and it would be years before the hobby fully recovered.
 For a few years there in the early 90s, it was truly the golden age of baseball cards with massive interest, innovation, and star rookies that remain iconic to this day.
 While the crash was painful, it created the foundation for the more sustainable hobby marketplace we enjoy today.